LiveRamp/reslang/docs/pagination.md

 }
 ```

-Values marked as `true` are included in the generated swagger spec, and values marked `false` are not.
+Besides `defaultLimit` and `maxLimit`, all values in the block are booleans: they're either included in the `_pagination` response (`true`), or they're not (`false`).
 Marking a value as `false` can help make the omission of a certain field explicit, but it is equivalent to removing it from the block entirely.

 Field definitions: